dahead/dotfiles/README.md

 Reboot!

-### Problems with the Steam GUI
+### Problems with the Steam GUI on hyprland (with nvidia)

-* When steam gets stuck in a boot loop when starting up, where you only see the login screen and then steam closes and starts again:
+* Boot loop when starting: set cursor and GTK theme, ie. with nwg-look.
-** this may sound strange, but this happens (Oct 24) when there is no cursor set in your desktop environment.
-After I installed nwg-look instead of lxappearance the problem was gone.
-So set the cursor via nwg-look and steam should start.
+* GUI display errors: Even with parameters -vgui, -bigpicture, -gamepadui and/or -reset steam wont show its GUI.
+The only way to start games is to do it directly with the steam app and the app_id parameter (in combination with cage/gamescope).

-* Depending on the nvidia driver version and something currently unknown to me, there also seem to be other problems which cannot be solved by using gamescope or cage.
-Steam wont show its GUI correctly.
-The parameters -vgui, -bigpicture, -gamepadui, -reset, also don't help.
-The only way to start games is to do it directly.
+# Installation

-### arch packages
+## arch packages

 #### base linux
 iwd